jordan-hanson/jordan-hanson/README.md

 * Practicing data algorithms via code challenges in JS, Python, and Java.
 * Currently reading: Grokking Algorithms.

-## 🔍 I'm currently seeking:

-* I'm currently looking for full time opportunities in Full-Stack Development, specifically in React and Java.
-* I'm open to learning new technologies, or diving in deeper with my current skill set wherever I work.

 ## 📬 How to reach me:

 * Send me a message on [LinkedIn](https://www.linkedin.com/in/jordan-hanson-dev/)!